This week the Web sites of some the nation's top home builders would do infomercial icon Billy Mays proud.

 They're full of flashing countdowns, visually shouting at buyers to hurry and sign a contract to buy before the door closes on the most recent home buying national tax rebate at midnight Friday, April 30.

-A "BREAKING NEWS" notice crawls around a flashing box on Lennar's website, with a countdown and a hurry-up message.
-To sweeten the pot, the company's offering "fixed for life" interest rates at a 5.03% annual rate.
+A "BREAKING NEWS" notice crawls around a flashing box on Lennar's Web site, with a countdown and a hurry-up message.
+To sweeten the pot, the company's offering "fixed for life" interest rates at a 5.03 annual percentage rate.

 Buyers then are teased into checking their local markets for specific offers.
 In Central Florida, Lennar is advertising so-called vampire hours, where sales offices will stay open until midnight to draw in the procrastinators and excite inveterate shoppers who love shopping while everybody else is turning in for the night.